mainmatter/ember-simple-auth/README.md

 to be done is to extend `Authenticators.Base` and implement 3 methods (see the [API docs for Authenticators.Base](http://ember-simple-auth.simplabs.com/api.html#Ember-SimpleAuth-Authenticators-Base)).

-Then to use that authenticator, simply specify it in the controller handling the login route of the application:
+To use that authenticator, simply specify it in the controller handling the login route of the application:

 ```js
 App.LoginController = Ember.Controller.extend(Ember.SimpleAuth.LoginControllerMixin, {